plusserver/docs/content/en/cloudhub/product-dashboard.md

 This also means that you can only customize a read replica by modifying the primary node, and that a modification of the primary node always means that the read replica is also changed.
 To make this transparent, the parameters that you customize in the primary node are also highlighted in yellow in the read replica.
 All changes of the primary node and read replicas are leading to changes on your billing.\
 ![Level 3: Modifying the read replica based on the primary node (only for databases)](../img/product-dashboard/lvl-3-db-modification-read-replicas-2.png)

 You can delete one or all read replica at any time.
-To do this, use the corresponding button and select one or more by checking the box in the upper left corner.
+To do this, use the corresponding button and select one or more by checking the box in the upper right corner.
 After deletion, the read replica will no longer be billed.\
 ![Level 3: Deletion of the read replica (oyl for databases)](../img/product-dashboard/lvl-3-db-delete-read-replica.png)

 #### Product cancellation via Level 3